 Change the oil and filter at the intervals recommended in Table 4-1.
-Use oil that meets the API classification and appropriate SAE viscosity grade as indicated in the Oil Recommendations section.
+Use oil that meets the API classification and appropriate SAE viscosity grade as indicated in the previous section.

 Engine Oil Change: Run the engine until thoroughly warm before draining the oil.
-Stop engine, open the drain valve (Figure 4-1) and drain oil into a container.
-When completely drained, close valve and refill the crankcase with new oil of proper classification and grade.
+Stop engine, open drain valve (Figure 4-1) and drain oil into a container.
+When completely drained, close valve and refill the crankcase with new oil.

-WARNING Hot crankcase oil can cause burns if it is spilled or splashed on skin.
+AWARNING Hot crankcase oil can cause burns if it is spilled or splashed on skin.
 Keep fingers and hands clear when removing the oil drain plug and wear protective clothing.

 Oil Filter Change: Spin off the oil filter and discard it.
 Thoroughly clean filter mounting surface.
 Apply a thin film of oil to filter gasket, and spin filter on by hand until gasket just touches the mounting pad.
-Then turn an additional 1/2 turn.
-Do not over-tighten.
+Then turn an additional 3/4 turn.
+Do not overtighten.